11 Don’t-Miss Aquariums in the U.S.

 Cincinnati’s Newport Aquarium has penguins, a shark bridge, and a coral reef tunnel (Photo: Newport Aquarium)

-Chicago’s Shedd Aquarium focuses on both local marine environments and farther flung ecosystems (Photo: Shedd Aquarium)
+Chicago’s Shedd Aquarium focuses on both local marine environments and farther flung ecosystems (Photo: Abel Arciniega)

 Venerable Shedd Aquarium is situated in a landmark Beaux-Arts building in the heart of Chicago.
 The crowd-pleasing At Home on the Great Lakes exhibit showcases the importance of protecting local natural resources.

-MEMORIES FOR MILES: 12 Midwest Family Vacations Packed with Fun
+MEMORIES FOR MILES: 12 Midwest Family Vacations That Are Packed with Fun

 Curious kids will enjoy array of hands-on activities at this highly rated aquarium.
 They can feel the rough skin of a sea star, the leathery feel of bottom-dwelling lake sturgeons, or the sensation of a friendly stingray flapping against their fingers at Stingray Touch, a seasonal exhibit.
 There’s even something for the preschool set, who can dress-up like penguins and explore Arctic waters in a kid-size submarine at Polar Play Zone.

-Boston’s New England Aquarium has a four-story tank featuring a green sea turtle, moray eels, and more (Photo: W. Chappell)
+Boston’s New England Aquarium has a four-story tank featuring a green sea turtle, moray eels, and more (Photo: Vanessa Kahn)

 Scuba diver and sea life in the Journey with Gentle Giants habitat at the Georgia Aquarium

-The Georgia Aquarium is the largest aquarium in the Western hemisphere (Photo: Georgia Aquarium)
+Georgia Aquarium in Atlanta is the largest in the Western hemisphere (Photo: Georgia Aquarium)

 With tens of thousands of resident animal species thriving in over 10 million gallons of water, the Georgia Aquarium is the largest in the Western hemisphere, and a great place to see whale sharks, beluga whales and manta rays frolic.

 For a look at regional fauna, head to Southern Company River Scout, a freshwater gallery where an architecturally innovative overhead river allows you to view fish, snapping turtles, and otters—from the bottom up.
-And the 4-D theater gives viewers a glimpse of what it’s like to live underwater.
+The aquarium’s 4-D theater gives viewers a glimpse of what it’s like to live underwater.

 parent and child watching penguins swim at the Mystic Aquarium